-Citrix Podio is a flexible project management and social collaboration tool.
-It allows businesses to quickly create custom applications to best meet unique business requirements and preferred workflow—without the need for technical skills or development resources.
+Citrix Podio is a project management and social collaboration tool.
+It allows businesses to create custom applications to best meet unique business requirements and preferred workflow—without the need for technical skills or development resources.

 The Podio App Market grants users access to hundreds of free apps, pre-built by Podio users to satisfy a range of industry-specific requirements and project management functions, such as task management, project portfolio management and issue management.
 There are also apps for functions such as customer relationship management (CRM) and applicant tracking.